daeunnpark/db-chart-generator/README.md

 In project root directory [db-chart-generator](.), type `docker-compose up --build`, which will create 3 containers as follows:

 - container-database
-  - Use credentials in [db-chart-generator/server/README.md](./server/README.md) to access to the database.
+  - Use local database credentials to access to the database.
 - container-server
   - Open http://localhost:8080 to view it in the browser.
 - container-client